Travel Report: Xi Dong Bridge, Taishun County.

 November 2017.
 Many of Taishun County’s ancient, wooden bridges are located in deep, rural countryside.
-In most cases you’ll need a car to get anywhere near them, but happily Xi Dong Bridge lies right in the heart of Sixi Town.
-Just walk down the old shopping street by the lake and you literally can’t miss it.
+In most cases you’ll need a car to get anywhere near them.
+However, there are a few that are easily accessible by foot from Sixi Town.
+Take Xi Dong Bridge, for example.
+Just walk down the main shopping street by the lake and you literally can’t miss it.

-November 2017.
-The interior of Xi Dong Bridge boasts some evocative albeit faded paintings, such as these fearsome creatures with the body of a horse/unicorn and the head of a dragon.
+The interior boasts some evocative, albeit faded paintings, such as these fearsome creatures with the body of a horse/unicorn and the head of a dragon.

-November 2017.
-Xi Dong Bridge is one of two bridges in Sixi Town.
-Visitors should probably check out Xi Dong first, as its sister structure, Beijian Bridge, is considered by many to be the most beautiful bridge in all of Taishun County.
+Xi Dong Bridge is one of two bridges in Sixi Town. its sister structure, Beijian Bridge, is considered by many to be the most beautiful bridge in all of Taishun County.

-November 2017.
-While you’re at Xi Dong Bridge, you might as well pop your head inside Waterside Palace, a 15th century residence overlooking the bridge and stream.
-Today it’s a small museum on the history of the town.
+While you’re at Xi Dong Bridge, you might as well pop your head inside the Waterside Palace.
+This 15th century residence overlooks both the bridge and the stream.
+Today it’s a small, Chinese language only museum that details Sixi Town’s long history.
 Entry is free.

 Check out my other articles from around Taishun County.

 For more on the region, have a look at my travel reports from around Zhejiang Province.

 Like these?
 Then why not leaf through my many other reports from all across China.